SCECcode/pycsep/docs/concepts/catalogs.rst

 PyCSEP provides routines for working with and manipulating earthquake catalogs for the purposes of evaluating earthquake forecasting models.

-If you are able to make use of these tools for other reasons, please let us know!
+If you are able to make use of these tools for other reasons, please let us know.
 We are especially interested in including basic catalog statistics into this package.
-If you are interested in helping implement routines like b-value estimation and catalog completeness please let us know!
+If you are interested in helping implement routines like b-value estimation and catalog completeness that would be much appreciated.

 .. contents:: Table of Contents
     :local: